openid-connect-asc-1_0 May 2023

 }

-To avoid leakage of user information through this mechanism without the user's consent, implementations MUST in general avoid evaluating if_different before a user has consented to the release of the data if privacy is a concern in the respective application.
+To avoid leakage of user information through this mechanism without the user's consent, implementations SHOULD in general avoid returning a result before a user has consented to the release of the base data if privacy is a concern in the respective application.
 In the example above, the user would be asked to confirm the release of the given name data field before the OP aborts the transaction or omits the claim.
-OPs MAY make exceptions for RPs when a contractual or trust relationship with this RP was established beforehand or there are other mechanisms in place such that this kind of misuse is prevented.
+OPs MAY make exceptions for RPs when a contractual or trust relationship with this RP was established beforehand or there are other mechanisms in place to ensure that misuse is prevented.

 To the same end, and to avoid relying parties not paying for data, OPs SHOULD additionally consider rate-limiting requests and monitoring requests for anomalies (frequent dynamic changes in request structure, frequent aborts).

-An OP not supporting SAO will ignore the additional keys as defined in Section 5.5.1 of [OpenID].
-The RP may therefore receive data from such an OP when aborting the transaction was requested instead.
-RPs can avoid this by checking for SAO support at the OP before sending the request.
+An RP may receive data from an OP that does not support SAO when aborting the transaction or not delivering the data was requested instead.
+RPs can avoid this by checking for SAO support in the metadata of the OP before sending the request.

 Using Transformed Claims (TC), a claim value can be transformed using a limited set of functions before any further evaluation on the claim value is performed and before the claim value is returned to the RP.